drwndrsn/reslog/README.md

 # reslog
+Log stuff to the view instead of having to run debug

-Adds a function and an array to the express response object: log() and _log.
+Middleware adds a function and an array to the express response object: log() and _log.

 Build up the _log array by calling res.log() with a description and whatever objects to log, Ex: